 Mark-recapture studies conducted at the Lyle adult trap suggest straying into the Klickitat is generally not observed for spring-run Chinook.
 Therefore, identifying stock-of-origin will not be necessary.
 Distinguishing NORs from HORs will rely on the presence of PIT-tags, coded wire tags, adipose-clip or elastomer tags.
 All hatchery fish will be marked with an adipose fin clip or an elastomer tag.
 A subset of the juveniles will also be coded-wire-tagged.

 7.4 Proposed number to be collected:

 7.4.1 Program goal (assuming 1:1 sex ratio for adults):

-722 adults at a 1:1 female to male ratio.
-120 natural-origin and 602hatchery origin.
+549 adults at a 1:1 female to male ratio in final program phase.
+138 naturalorigin and 411 hatchery origin.